chaneyn/HydroBlocks/README.md

 HydroBlocks
 ==========

 HydroBlocks relies on a number python libraries.
-To make this straightforward use conda (http://conda.pydata.org/miniconda.html) to install all the packages.
+To make this straightforward use conda (http://conda.pydata.org/miniconda.html) and the intel repository (e.g., conda -c intel numpy) to install all the packages.
 Here are the steps to install the model.

 1. conda install gdal
 2. conda install scikit-learn